Course Code: mobileappsec

 • reverse engineering native libraries using Ghidra

-• protocols for web API: SOAP, REST, JSON-RPC, GraphQL and others
+• API protocols: SOAP, REST, JSON-RPC, GraphQL, and others

 • OWASP API Top 10

-• authentication vulnerabilities: credential stuffing, login SQL injection, JWT vulnerabilities
+• vulnerabilities related to authentication: credential stuffing, login SQL injection, vulnerabilities in JWT

 • vulnerabilities related to access control: IDOR, mass assignment, access to administrative and debug functions

-• other vulnerabilities: SSRF, injection, redundant data in error messages, server vulnerabilities
+• other vulnerabilities: SSRF, injection, excessive data in error messages, server vulnerabilities

-• discovering additional API functions in definition files: WSDL, Swagger/OpenAPI, GraphQL SDL, etc.
+• discovering additional API features in definition files: WSDL, Swagger/OpenAPI, GraphQL SDL, etc.

 Sites Published: